Transfers from Nice to St Tropez

 If required, we will transfer our clients to and from Nice airport as efficiently as possible.
 Co-ordination will depend on arrival / departure times and numbers involved.
 Details of the transfers will be agreed nearer the time and the following nominal charges will be applicable.

-The rate is per person, each way. ( x2 for return trip ).
+The rate is £30 per person, each way. ( x2 for return trip ).
 You may have to wait for other group members on other flights (ask Matt).

 Public Transport is a little cheaper and an easy, alternative option.
 This option is probably best for guests arriving at non standard times.
 Or for mid-week arrival days.

 Please note – We are not responsible for late arrival and airport departures.
 Clients must agree their own journey times and traffic allowances.
 You are advised to check that your travel insurance covers missed flights through unforeseen hold-ups ( they normally do! ).
 It has never happened yet but is a possibility!